pond918/roles.chat/_i18n/en/_posts/2023-04-16-what-is-chatroles-doing-and-why.md

 ##### Contextual constraints

-First, `ChatGPT` has a ~4k~30k tokens limitation.
+First, `ChatGPT`s has a ~4k~30k tokens limitation.
 This means that if you chat with it too much, it will **forget** the previous conversation and won't be able to handle too complex problems.

 Therefore, using the context structure of `ChatTree`, subtasks can be split into sub-conversations, which won't enlarge the main context length. `ChatRoles` works like team members who cooperate and communicate privately.
 As the big boss, you don't need to grasp each details.